Leaning into complexity by reducing code entropy

 Let me back up and attempt to illustrate some relevant concepts with with an ML example.
 One of algorithm that is most prone to overfitting and poor generalization is k-nearest neighbor.
 Overfitting means that your algorithm works really well on your training data but doesn't generalize to unknown data. k-NN is a simple algorithm, it builds a database of training data points, and when you want to make a prediction for a new data point, it looks up the k data points that are most similar based on some similarity metric (like cosine vector product) and makes a prediction based on the retrieved most similar data point(s). k-NN, especially 1-NN has a tendency to completely overfit test data.

 When training ML algorithms with data, you'll often have a limited amount of data and you want to train with the most data possible so you can have the best performance.
 However, then, you don't have any data left for testing.
 Some people will test with the training data and it'll give an idea of performance for some algorithms but for 1-NN, the algorithm will simply retrieve the original data points and predict their exact value and get 100% accuracy regardless of how well the algorithm would perform in the real world.
 I've seen this in university projects.
 "We used k-NN and got 100% accuracy.
 Yay!".
-Using your training data for testing is usually just fooling yourself as it won't get that performance on new data.
+Using your training data for testing is usually just fooling yourself as it won't get that performance on new data (the equivalent in software would be a program that works perfectly to specifications and passes all unit tests but that fails when facing real world problems).

 There are ways to get better estimates of accuracy through cross validation, often schemes where you train on a part of the data and keep another portion for testing.

-But there are also algorithms that tend to simply overfit less, usually by doing things in a more Bayesian way, taking into account uncertainty due to the amount of data being limited, recognizing that data available consists only of a subsample of a greater population.
+But there are also algorithms that tend to simply overfit less, usually by doing things in a more Bayesian way, taking into account uncertainty due to the amount of data being limited, recognizing that data available consists only of a subsample of a greater population, and by building abstractions that generalize better.

 (A basic statistics example of avoiding overfitting might be the case where you have a biased coin and you want to determine how biased it is.
 If after the first flip, you get a heads value, one estimate of bias you could use is 100% biased to head.
 This is the maximum likelihood estimate, a commonly used estimate.
 However, it is not a good estimate if you consider the amount of information that a single flip gives you.
 All the other estimates of bias (except 100% tail) are still consistent (though less so) with this single flip.
 A better estimate might be the Laplace rule of succession which gives a "smoothed" bias estimate of 67% towards heads.)